The author enjoys traveling the world and visiting educational attractions such as museums where he can learn more about the local culture.

 Two double beds occupied the right wall and an entertainment/work center stuck out from the wall on the left.
-In between, a vast expanse of gray carpet criss-crossed by green zig-zags could easily hold another set of double beds.
+In between, a vast expanse of gray carpet crisscrossed by green zig-zags could easily hold another set of double beds.
 The space looked to be twice the size of the regular Double Plus room.

 The floating light wood desk to my left was topped by a wall-mounted 42-inch color flat-screen LG TV.
-Controlled by remote, the screen showed HBO, CNN, History Channel and Cartoon Network, among other cable channels.
+Controlled by remote, the screen showed HBO, CNN, History Channel, and Cartoon Network, among other cable channels.
 Below the desk stood a green wooden chair and a small black trash can.

-Above the desk was a tray holding an electric coffee pot and two mugs as well as two free 600-ml bottle of mineral water, two one-serving packets of IndoCare Original Blend and Twining English Breakfast tea, packets of cream and sugar, and two metal spoons.
+Above the desk was a tray holding an electric coffee pot and two mugs as well as two free 600-ml bottles of mineral water, two one-serving packets of IndoCare Original Blend and Twining English Breakfast tea, packets of cream and sugar, and two metal spoons.
 The pot was plugged into one of three outlets that required Singapore-style plugs.

 Next to the desk was a portable folding suitcase rack.
 Three coat hooks sprouted from the wall above the rack containing only two hangers.
 On the other side of the desk sat a gray high-backed easy chair with a woven textured upholstery.
 Next to it, a round side table with a two-foot diameter light wood top proved a handy place to store drinks.

-The wall opposite the entry contained a six-foot high window with wooden pocket doors for privacy.
+The wall opposite the entry contained a six-foot-high window with wooden pocket doors for privacy.
 Through it, I could see jet bridge D41 connecting to a Singapore Airlines jet.
 Beyond that, a magnificent view of the tarmac with planes was studded with lights as planes glided by.